Skip to content

 The reported geolocation data can represent:

-• Device current location : the most up-to-date location of the device.
-This is done by actively querying the location services.
+• Device current location: the most up-to-date location of the device.
+This is done by actively querying the device's location APIs through the Fraud Prevention SDK.

-By default, Fraud Prevention SDKs use the following configuration for collecting and reporting location data:
+By default, Fraud Prevention mobile SDKs use the following settings for collecting and reporting device geolocation:

-LastKnown (with any positive numnber): Report the last known location if it was obtained within the last X minutes.
+• LastKnown (with any positive number): Report the last known location if it was obtained within the last X minutes.
 Otherwise, report the current location (real-time retrieval).
 For example, if set to 60, a location collected 30 minutes ago is considered valid and will be reported to Mosaic.

 ForceCurrent

-Mosaic fine-tunes default collection settings per each action type triggered by Fraud Prevention SDKs:
+For action-based reporting, use the table below as the default reference per action type.
+Mosaic fine-tunes default collection settings per action type triggered by Fraud Prevention mobile SDKs:

 Note